 - 1. To perform lumbar spine flexion and extension, ask the client to bend forward at the waist, keeping their legs straight and bending down toward their toes, and then return to a neutral position.
 Next, ask the client to bend back at the waist, keeping their pelvis and hips still, and then return to a neutral position. - 2.
 To perform lumbar spine lateral flexion, ask the client to bend to the right side with arms/hands reaching toward their toes while looking forward and keeping pelvis/hips still and facing forward.
-Return to a neutral position and then repeat on the opposite side. - 3.
+Repeat on the opposite side. - 3.
 To perform lumbar spinal rotation, ask the client to twist to the right while keeping arms/hands at the side and legs/ pelvis/hips facing forward.
-Return to a neutral position and then repeat on the opposite side. - 4.
-Note the findings: - Normal findings might be documented as: "Full ROM of lumbar spine with symmetrical and smooth movements, no crepitation and pain noted." - Abnormal findings might be documented as: "Client has limited ROM of lumbar spine flexion of 30 degree, no crepitation.
+Repeat on the opposite side.

+- 4. Note the findings: - Normal findings might be documented as: "Full ROM of lumbar spine with symmetrical and smooth movements, no crepitation and pain noted." - Abnormal findings might be documented as: "Client has limited ROM of lumbar spine flexion of 30 degree, no crepitation.
 Rates pain 3/10 during movement."